 Aloe vera in my garden amongst the Pineapple Sage and under the Lemon Myrtle

 Ancient medicinal texts refer to it.
 Aloe vera is mentioned on Mesopotamian tablets in 2100 BCE.
-The Ebers Papyrus from around 1550 BCE talk about Aloe vera being valuable for burns, ulcers, skin disease, headaches and worms, and in 77 CE Pliny wrote “There are many uses for it, but the chief is to relax the bowels, for it is It is also written of in the Juliana Anicia Codex of 512 CE.
+The Ebers Papyrus from around 1550 BCE talk about Aloe vera being valuable for burns, ulcers, skin disease, headaches and worms, and in 77 CE Pliny wrote“There are many uses for it, but the chief is to relax the bowels, for it is almost the only laxative that is also a stomach tonic…”.
+It is also written of in the Juliana Anicia Codex of 512 CE.

 The Aloe vera I grow has white spots on the leaves when it is young, but then the leaves turn green as the plant matures.
 When it flowers, the metre-tall spikes are topped with yellow flowers with no stripes or dots on the petals.
 This I understand to be the more medicinally valuable variety to use.

 Attractive and tall flower stems of my Aloe vera

 There are so many benefits, but I have planted Aloe vera right at the edge of my verandah to harvest easily for:

 leave in hair conditioner - simply rub the gel in your hair and comb through.
 This does not need to be washed out.
 When I do this, my hair feels softer.